rosiehiggins/Metaverse-NVC-research-project/README.md

 - cd Scripts
 - activate.bat

 **NOTE!!** in Windows 10 powershell you need to run ./activate.PS1 and you may need to set permissions, see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows

-once activated in Windows Powershell you will see a little "(venv)" before the directory name next install tensorflowjs in your venv
+Once activated in Windows Powershell you will see a little *(venv)* before the directory name next install tensorflowjs in your venv

 - pip install tensorflowjs

-Then you can convert model using either converter or wizard, converter is used here:
+Then you can convert model using either converter or wizard, converter example:

 - tensorflowjs_converter --input_format keras model/pathname/model.h5 converted/model/pathname

 e.g.